mlfreeman2/ConferencePresentations/README.md

-#InnovatePresentations
+#Conference Presentations

-IBM Innovate Talk Materials
+Conference Talk Materials

-Code and slides from IBM Innovate talks I gave and/or was involved with from 2010-on.
+Code and slides from conferences I've spoken at, mostly IBM Innovate/InterConnect talks I gave and/or was involved with from 2010-on.
-All slides were done with either PowerPoint 2010, Mac PowerPoint 2008, or Mac PowerPoint 2011.
+All slides were done with PowerPoint originally (Mac 2011/2016 mostly)

 I would **NOT** copy this code blindly into something critical.
 It was designed to be a teaching sample more than real world.